uhlerlab/image2reg/README.md

 ---

-### 2. Inference of image and gene perturbation gene
+### 2. Inference and analysis of the image and gene perturbation embeddings
 #### 2.1.
 Identification of impactful gene perturbation

 To identify the impact gene perturbations we ran a large-scale screen assessing the performance of proposed convolutional neural network architecture on the task of distinguishing between the perturbed and control cells using the chromatin image inputs obtained as a result of the preprocessing (see 1.1.).

-The screen can be automatically run by running
+The screen can be automatically run by calling
 ```
 bash scripts/run_screen.sh
 ```